Psychologist: Greece

 Since 1979, the title "psychologist" has been protected by law in Greece.
 It can only be used by people who hold a relevant license or certificate, which is issued by the Greek authorities, to practice as a psychologist.
 The minimum requirement is the completion of university training in psychology at a Greek university, or at a university recognized by the Greek authorities.
 Psychologists in Greece are legally required to abide by the Code of Conduct of Psychologists (2019).
 Psychologists in Greece are not required to register with any psychology body in the country in order to legally practice the profession.
 Titles such as "psychotherapist" or "counselor" are not protected by law in Greece and anyone may call themselves a "psychotherapist" or "counselor" without having earned a graduate degree in psychology.

 India

 In India, "clinical psychologist" is specifically defined in the Mental Health Act, 2017.
 An MPhil in Clinical Psychology degree of two years duration recognized by the Rehabilitation Council of India is required to apply for registration as a clinical psychologist.
+PsyD and Professional diploma in Clinical Psychology is also a less popular way to get license of Clinical Psychologist in India.
 This procedure has been criticized by some stakeholders since clinical psychology is not limited to the area of rehabilitation.
-Titles such as "counselor" or "psychotherapist" are not protected at present.
-In other words, an individual may call themselves a "psychotherapist" or "counselor" without having earned a graduate degree in clinical psychology or another mental health field, and without having to register with the Rehabilitation Council of India.
+Titles such as "counselor", "psychoanalyst", "psychoeducator" or "psychotherapist" are not protected at present.
+In other words, an individual may call themselves a "psychotherapist" or "counselor" without having any recognized degree from Rehabilitation council of India and without having to register with the Rehabilitation Council of India.
+Rehabilitation psychologists also require a license from RCI to practice.
+Psychologs magazine is the major media, working on mental health awareness.
+Tele-MANAS is a nationwide governmental program launched by Ministry of Health & Family Welfare in October 2021.